H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 Identity and registration interact with other parts of the system along several dimensions:

 - **Background store and memory** — entries in the `ms_jarvis_memory` ChromaDB collection (★ confirmed present in 40-collection / 6,675,442-vector ChromaDB inventory — March 28 full audit; host-facing ChromaDB port: **8002**) accumulate identity-relevant patterns over time.
+Automated promotion of patterns into identity-level entries is OI-38-D.
 - **Identity-focused retention** — a small subset of identity statements is promoted into the deepest identity layer described in Chapter 22, where canonical statements and `TruthValidator` structures reside.
 - **Global control and policy** — identity signals influence routing and filtering decisions in the main brain, BBB, and registration-specific validators. ★ All BBB identity enforcement decisions are durably logged at `jarvis-memory:8056`.
 - **Constitutional compliance** — `jarvis-constitutional-guardian:8091` is the first gate before the BBB.
 Identity signals that would violate constitutional principles are blocked before reaching any downstream filters. ★ Both PostgreSQL connections reachable in `/health` (OI-37-B CLOSED). ★ Constitutional proxy confirmed active (OI-37-A CLOSED).